ChessAnalysis/chess-analysis/README.md

 | 1 - f6               | 0.12       | 0.00  |
 | 2 - e4               | 0.07       | -0.05 |

-We will analyse all generated FEN on Igrida Cluster with Stockfish UCI Engine (depth 20 with multi-pv 5).
-All logs are saved in file.
+We will analyse all generated FEN on Igrida Cluster with Stockfish UCI Engine (e.g., depth 20 with multi-pv 5).
+All logs are saved in files and afterwards in a database.

 ```
 rnbqkbnr/pppppppp/8/8/8/5N2/PPPPPPPP/RNBQKB1R b KQkq - 1 1